 By nature, homemade chicken gravy is a rich, heavy sauce (all that butter!).
 Adding an acid like lemon juice cuts through some of that fat on your tongue and brightens up the overall flavor.
 The end result won’t taste lemony like lemon creme brulee or anything, just vibrant and delicious.

 And finally – my absolute FAVORITE seasoning for easy homemade gravy is soy sauce!
 It certainly isn’t a classical French technique, but try it once and you’ll be hooked.
-It’s not just for breakfast fried rice and miso ginger dressing!
+It’s not just for a fried rice breakfast and miso ginger dressing!

 Not only does soy sauce add saltiness, it adds savory umami (the Japanese word that essentially means “essence of deliciousness”).
 Soy sauce also adds rich brown color to the gravy.
 Soy sauce is also my secret ingredient in the sauce for my baked ham with pineapple sauce, and my homemade balsamic glaze for balsamic green beans and balsamic roasted carrots.